What is Green Infrastructure?

 Looking for Green Infrastructure information to share with your community?
 Are you a teacher seeking resources for your classroom?
 Visit Flows to Bay for teacher resources and more.

-In 2019, Public Works staff will install improved safety and Green Infrastructure elements in the intersections of:
+In 2019, Public Works staff installed improved safety and Green Infrastructure elements in the intersections of:

 - 4th Avenue and Fremont Street